-Ovarian cancer begins when the genes that regulate cell growth mutate and allow abnormal cells to thrive.
+Ovarian cancer, a type of gynecologic cancer, begins when the genes that regulate cell growth mutate and allow abnormal cells to thrive.
 These rogue cells multiply at a rapid rate and eventually form a tumor.
 Left untreated, ovarian cancer can spread to other areas of your body.
 Ovarian cancer rates are highest in women in their early to mid-60s.

 Although ovarian cancer is considered rare in women under 40, it's important to know that women of all ages can develop ovarian cancer.
-Fertility treatments, endometriosis, obesity, and a family history of ovarian, breast, or uterine cancer can increase your risk.
+Fertility treatments, endometriosis, obesity, and a family history of ovarian, breast, or uterine cancer can increase your risk of developing ovarian cancer.

 Only 19 percent of women who discover they have ovarian cancer are diagnosed in the early stages.
 Diagnosing ovarian cancer can be more difficult because there are no routine tests to effectively screen for the disease.
 That's why all women should consult their physician if they experience any of the following signs and symptoms of ovarian cancer.